juspay/juspay-sdk-integration-demo/SamplePhpKit-demoproject/README.md

 This initiates payment to payment server it calls /session api.

 ### handlePaymentResponse.php
-Payment flow ends here, with status call, it's basically return_url configured by you in /session api or in dashboard.
-Please note that it's POST method, hence you'll need a dispatcher for this.
+Payment flow ends here, with hmac verification and order status call.
+This is the return url specified in /session api call or can be configured through dasboard.

 ### initiateRefund.php